mschoeffel/Spring-Hibernate/src/spring/Scripts/QuestionsSpring.md

 ## Unit Testing
 ## <a name="q-6-1"></a> 6.1 How does Spring Framework Make Unit Testing Easy?
 ## <a name="q-6-2"></a> 6.2 What is Mockito?
+Mockito is a popular mock framework which can be used in conjunction with JUnit.
+Mockito allows you to create and configure mock objects.
+Using Mockito simplifies the development of tests for classes with external dependencies significantly.

+If you use Mockito in tests you typically:
+* Mock away external dependencies and insert the mocks into the code under test
+* Execute the code under test
+* Validate that the code executed correctly
 ## <a name="q-6-3"></a> 6.3 What is your favorite mocking framework?
 ## <a name="q-6-4"></a> 6.4 How do you do mock data with Mockito?
 ## <a name="q-6-5"></a> 6.5 What are the different mocking annotations that you worked with?